tbscode/tims-stack-anystack/new_readme.md

 ## Usage

+This outlines manual usage, for usage with bunnyshell.com check the section above.

 ### Local Development

 For full local development you have the choice between running the full stack withing `microk8s` locally, or using `docker` and the `Makefile` to run individual components.